runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 ### Range map concatenation

+The `RangeMap` sort represents a map whose keys are stored as ranges, bounded inclusively below and exclusively above.
+Contiguous or overlapping ranges that map to the same value are merged into a single range.

+You can construct a new `RangeMap` consisting of range/value pairs of two RangeMaps.
+If the RangeMaps have overlapping ranges an exception will be thrown during concrete execution.
+This operation is O(N*log(M)) (where N is the size of the smaller map and M is the size of the larger map).

 ```k
   syntax RangeMap ::= RangeMap RangeMap                        [left, function, hook(RANGEMAP.concat), klabel(_RangeMap_), symbol, assoc, comm, unit(.RangeMap), element(_r|->_), index(0), format(%1%n%2)]
 ```

 ### Range map unit

+The `RangeMap` with zero elements is represented by `.RangeMap`.

 ```k
   syntax RangeMap ::= ".RangeMap"                         [function, total, hook(RANGEMAP.unit), klabel(.RangeMap), symbol, latex(\dotCt{RangeMap})]
 ```

 ### Range map elements

+An element of a `RangeMap` is constructed via the `r|->` operator.
+The range of keys is on the left, and the value is on the right.

 ```k
   syntax RangeMap ::= Range "r|->" KItem                      [function, hook(RANGEMAP.elementRng), klabel(_r|->_), symbol, latex({#1}\mapsto{#2}), injective]